 I realize that there are so many things that fight for our time and our energy, so why am I suggesting that we spend some of our precious resources to have a block party, possibly for people we don’t even know?
 Will they even care?
 What will they think of a stranger knocking on their door with a flier inviting them to a party???
 I believe this is a very important topic in the Lost Art of Relationship series for several reasons, but lets look at a few:

-(Pictures from our block party are after this handy information, so make sure to scroll down)
+(More pictures from our block party are after this handy information to help you have an AMAZING party – make sure to scroll all the way down)

 What are the advantages?

 • Children know who to turn to for safety and help

 • A community that is concerned about each other will have less crime and problems

 • A cohesive neighborhood offers a sense of belonging and unity

 I have LOTS of helps, tips and information for you, plus tons of fun pictures.
 Do NOT let this throw you off, it’s simply so you can take what you want and toss the rest.
 Do NOT be overwhelmed, get with your neighbors, and celebrate being part of a neighborhood!